dotoscat/dotoscar.log-content/content/sqrt_newton.md

 			     return z
 		    last_z = z

 Sure that this is a straightforward way to solve a problem.
-You'll see the number the number 0.001.
+You'll see the number 0.001.
 This number is a way to assure that the program will return z if z is more or less close to 0.
 As note: In procedural programming there are states, and if there are states then there are mutable data.